Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 ## *Employment Ontario* (EO) Programs
 →CAMBRIDGE, KITCHENER, WATERLOO

-www.regionofwaterloo.ca/en/living-here/employment-support.aspx
+www.regionofwaterloo.ca

 </summary>

 #### What:
 - *Employment Ontario* Service Provider
-- Help with resumes, interviews, job searching, accessing training and completing Second Career applications
+- Help with resumes, interviews, job searching and accessing training
 - 1 to 1 support from an Employment Facilitator
 - Access to Job Development Services
 #### Who:
-All services are open to adults looking for help finding a job, exploring careers and applying for Second Career funding
+All services are open to adults
 #### When:
 Employment Services
 Monday ‒ Friday at 8:30am‒4:30pm

+Available in office, over the phone and using ZOOM

 Resources are also available on our website at https://www.regionofwaterloo.ca/en/living-here/employment-support.aspx
 #### Where: